bihealth/metaquac/README.md

 "Missing Measurement", "ISTD Out of Range", "STD/QC < Limit", "STD/QC > Limit", "Invalid", "Incomplete" and "Blank Out of Range".
 For generic data, status values may differ depending on the software used.
+* `preproc_q500_urine_limits`
+Only to be used in the special case of using the Biocrates MxP Quant 500 Kit LC data with urine samples and additional calibration samples (cal 0.25 and cal 9)!
+As MetIDQ doesn't consider the additional calibration samples when calculating limits of detection ("< LLOQ", "> ULOQ"), status values for calibrated compounds will be corrected based on cal 0.25 and cal 9 concentrations (default = FALSE).
 * `filter_compound_qc_ref_max_mv_ratio`
 Set maximum ratio of missing values allowed for compounds in reference QC samples (Biocrates' QC Level 2, Reference QC in generic data)